nutiapps/automatic-app-landing-page/_pages/privacypolicy.md

 <br>

 ## 1.0 Information We Collect
-We dont collect any information from your app/device.
+- We don't collect any information from your app/device.
+- We don't use any data from Google Workspace APIs to develop, improve, or train generalized/non-personalized AI and/or ML models.

 ### 1.1 Information from third parties
 - We use OAuth to get your consent to connect your accounts via Dropbox, Google Drive, OneDrive, Google Colab.